Hawaii volcano could spew boulders the size of refrigerators for miles

 A similar 1924 explosion threw pulverized rock, ash and steam as high as 5.4 miles into the sky, for a couple of weeks.
 If another blast happens, the danger zone could extend about 3 miles around the summit, land all inside the national park, Mandeville said.

-The small, aptly named town of Volcano, Hawaii, population 2,500, is about 3 miles from the summit.
+The small, aptly named town of Volcano, Hawaii, population 2,500, is about three miles from the summit.

 Avani Love, 29, moved to the Big Island about a month ago from Maui with her four children.
 They evacuated their home on May 3, and only found out it was destroyed when a relative went back to get her personal belongings.